opnfv/fuel/docs/release/installation/installation.instruction.rst

 configure the Euphrates release of OPNFV when using Fuel as a deployment tool, including required software and hardware configurations.

-Although the available installation options provide a high de.g.ee of freedom in how the system is set up, including architecture, services and features, etc., said permutations may not provide an OPNFV compliant reference architecture.
+Although the available installation options provide a high degree of freedom in how the system is set up, including architecture, services and features, etc., said permutations may not provide an OPNFV compliant reference architecture.
 This document provides a